 The movie itself is nothing to write home about, and I’ll spare you the details, but there is a scene in it that will make any savvy credit card holder angry.

 We already know that Kat makes poor financial decisions.
 To make matter worse, she maxes out her many credit cards’ cash advance limits and withdraws a bunch of cash from several ATMs to pay Nick for extra services.
-She’s seen going from one machine to another collecting hundreds of British pounds without a care in the world.
+She’s seen going from one machine to another collecting hundred of British pounds without a care in the world.

 For many, the fact that Kat takes out multiple cash advances at foreign ATMs so willy-nilly is flat out infuriating.